 Great choice!
 Your favorites are temporarily saved for this session.
 Sign in to save them permanently, access them on any device, and receive relevant alerts.

-This ketch has two staterooms, the forward V-berth with a head, and the aft stateroom has a v-berth with a head and shower.
+This ketch has two staterooms, the forward V-berth with a head, and the aft stateroom has a berth with a head and shower.
 There is ample storage throughout this vessel.

-Navigation electronics include a NEMA 2000 backbone, a Raymarine Axiom 100 GPS/Chartplotter, a Raymarine T70158 autopilot, and Raymarine wind and depth instruments.
+Navigation electronics include a NEMA 2000 backbone, a Raymarine Axiom 100 GPS-chartplotter, a Raymarine T70158 autopilot, radar, and Raymarine wind and depth instruments.

-The aft deck includes a large custom-made storage box, a heavy-duty dinghy davitt setup, and there is a custom-built folding boarding ladder on the starboard side midships.
+The aft deck includes a large custom-made storage box, a heavy-duty dinghy davit setup, and there is a custom-built folding boarding ladder on the starboard side midships.

-Forward, there is a new Alado roller furler, and the sail inventory includes 2 Genoas, a mainsail, a mizzen sail, and a spinnaker.
+Forward, there is a new oversized headstay and a new Alado roller furler.
+The sail inventory includes 2 Genoas, a mainsail, a mizzen sail, and a spinnaker.

-Groundtackle includes a CQR anchor, a plow anchor, and a Maxwell RC series RC10-10 vertical windlass.
+Ground tackle includes a CQR anchor, a plow anchor, and a Maxwell RC series RC10-10 vertical windlass with a wireless remote control.
 The windlass is powered by its own 100ah LiFePo4 battery.

 The theoretical maximum speed that a displacement hull can move efficiently through the water is determined by it's waterline length and displacement.
 It may be unable to reach this speed if the boat is underpowered or heavily loaded, though it may exceed this speed given enough power.
 Read more.